mattdibi/redox-keyboard/redox-w/README.md

-## Redox Wireless (a.k.a. codename Ultron)
+## Redox rev 1.0W (Wireless)

-The Redox Wireless is the wireless version of the Redox keyboard.
+The Redox rev 1.0W is the wireless version of the Redox keyboard.

 Hardware availability:
   - [Falbatech](https://falba.tech/)